karacsonybarni/BakingApp/README.md

 ### Recipes View

-The Recipes View shows the names of all the recipes that the user can select.
+The Recipes View shows the names of all the recipes of the app.
 When the user selects a recipe by tapping on it, the app takes them to the Details View.

 ### Details View